wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 	- ### Lesson 3: What is a Test?
 		- We have to provide inputs in order to test.
 			- Valious picked up data i.e. border cases
-		- How do we know if the output is right
+		- How do we know if the output is right?
+			- By the called
 		-